Surfing 2 meter day at Ujung Bocur

 Off Season

-January, February and March are off-season with rain, onshore winds and small confused swells.
-Traveling accross the world to surf the Krui area at this time of the year is being extremely optimistic.
+January, February and March are dominated by onshore winds, small confused swells and rain.
+Traveling accross the world to surf South Sumatra during these months is extremely optimistic.

 Apr to Jun